KRoster/ImageProcessingProject/README.md

 **Context:**

 Global forest coverage has declined continuously [since at least 1992](https://data.worldbank.org/indicator/ag.lnd.frst.zs) due to, for example, economic exploration of the rainforest.
 Reducing deforestation is an important contributor to climate change mitigation, the first step of which is effective monitoring of forest areas.
 The [value of monitoring forest areas](https://globalforestatlas.yale.edu/conservation/forest-monitoring) has been demonstrated in many contexts and various organizations invest in research projects to better map tree cover.
 For example, [Global Forest Watch](https://www.globalforestwatch.org/map) publicly share their global map of forest cover including tree gain and loss over time.
 Analysis based on this map can be used to detect and respond to illegal mining and deforestation activities, report on forest fires, or assess environmental risks of businesses.

 This image processing project aims to exemplify how forest areas can be monitored using publicly available satellite data.
 Later implementations can be expanded globally and historically to monitor changes over time.
-They can also make use of the many advanced image processing libraries available.